littlebee/scatbot-edge-ai-shootout/README.md

      alt="Raspberry Pi 4 4GB Results Chart"
      style="margin: 30px;" />

+### The model matters

-The chart above is sorted by model first because, as it turns out, the **model almost matters more** than the framework for performance!
+The chart above is grouped by model first because, as it turns out, the **model almost matters more** than the framework for performance!

 Look, for example, at the left two clusters which represent the throughput of the two models that are included with the official [TensorFlow Lite Example for Raspbery Pi 4](https://github.com/tensorflow/examples/tree/master/lite/examples/object_detection/raspberry_pi).
 The first cluster is the model compiled for use with the Coral USB coprocessor; the second is the model without TPU support.
 Looking at those first two clusters you might conclude that the Coral coprocessor is worthless until there is downward CPU pressure.
 With the right model from the [Coral object detection models web page](https://coral.ai/models/object-detection/), the Coral TPU is definitely worth the money if you are looking for greater than 15 FPS and is also the only option I've found so far capable of that on an Pi 4b.

 <img src="https://github.com/littlebee/scatbot-edge-ai-shootout/blob/main/docs/images/pi4b4gb_results/pi4b4gb_rollup.png"
      alt="Raspberry Pi 4 4GB Results Rollup"